milaq/YCast/README.md

   Third awesome station name: third.awesome/station/URL Fourth awesome station name: fourth.awesome/station/URL
 ```

+### Running

+You can run YCast by using the built-in development server of Flask (not recommended for production use, but should(tm) be enough for your private home use): Just run the package: `python -m ycast`

+Alternatively you can also setup a proper WSGI server.

+ -- TODO: WSGI stuff

 You can also have a look at the provided [example](examples/stations.yml.example) to better understand the configuration.